civican/legisinfo/42-1/bills/C-14/bill_text.md

     made in writing and signed and dated by the person or by another person under subsection (4), and

-    signed and dated after the person was informed by a medical practitioner or nurse practitioner that the person **has a grievous and irremediable** medical **condition**;
+    signed and dated after the person was informed by a medical practitioner or nurse practitioner that the person has a grievous and irremediable medical condition;

     be satisfied that the request was signed and dated by the person — or by another person under subsection (4) — before two independent witnesses who then also signed and dated the request;